AbhijitJowhari/ANVESHAK/README.md

    3.  **Create API Keys**:

-   Make sure you create API keys in the following two websites:
+   ANVESHAK used APIs (Application Programming Interfaces) to leverage Large Language Models for answer your scientific queries.
+So make sure you create API keys in the following two websites:

    > [MixedBreadAI](https://mixedbread.ai) (API_1) <br>